-- Must attend to and be in full control of the emotional support animal at all times.
-The emotional support animal shall have a harness eash, either or be transported in an appropriate enclosure whenever it is outside of the assigned room within campus housing where it will be housed. - In shared living spaces, the emotional support animal should be in an appropriate container if the owner is not in the room with the animal. - Is responsible for following all rules related to the restrictions of animals from buildings on the campus other than their living community. - Is responsible for the costs of care necessary for the emotional support animal's welling.
+- Must attend to, and be in control of, the emotional support animal at all times.
+The emotional support animal shall have a harness, leash, tether or be transported in an appropriate enclosure whenever it is outside of the assigned room within campus housing where it will be housed. - In shared living spaces, the emotional support animal should be in an appropriate container if the owner is not in the room with the animal. - Is responsible for following all rules related to the restrictions of animals from buildings on the campus other than their living community. - Is responsible for the costs of care necessary for the emotional support animal's wellbeing.
 The arrangements and responsibilities for the care of an emotional support animal are the sole responsibility of the owner at all times, including regular bathing and grooming, as needed. - Is responsible for not leaving the emotional support animal unattended for an unreasonable length of time. - Is responsible for independently removing or arranging for the removal of the emotional support animal's waste.
-Waste must be disposed in a sealed bag in the designated trash area of the living community. - If the comfort animal voids on the floor or carpet anywhere inside a living community, the student is responsible to clean up promptly to the best of their own ability, as well as submit a work request through their Hall/Complex Director with Facilities Management for the area to be properly disinfected.
+Waste must be disposed in a sealed bag in the designated trash area of the living community. - If the animal voids on the wall, flooring, bed or anywhere inside a living community, the student is responsible to clean up promptly to the best of their own ability, as well as submit a work request through their Hall/Complex Director with Facilities Management for the area to be properly disinfected.
 The student must pay all costs associated with such clean up.
-Dogs must be housebroken and accidents should be infrequent. - Is responsible for complying with local and state licensing laws for animal rights and owner responsibilities.
+Animals must be housebroken and accidents should be infrequent. - Is responsible for complying with local and state licensing laws for animal rights and owner responsibilities.
 Emotional support animals should be current with immunizations and wear a rabies vaccination tag if appropriate.
-We highly recommend keeping this documentation on file with the DSC Office. - Animals must have ampus with the student fi student daves overnight and during all University breaks if the student leaves campus.
+We highly recommend keeping this documentation on file with the OAERC Office. - Animals must leave campus with the student if student leaves overnight and during all University breaks if the student leaves campus.
 (See attached ESA Addendum) - Is responsible for paying for any damage to University property or pest treatment caused by the animal. - Must abide by all applicable residential policies, including room inspections.

-• Is responsible for notifying DSC and the Department of Housing if the emotional support animal is no longer needed.
+• Is responsible for notifying OAERC and Housing and Residence Life if the emotional support animal is no longer needed.